Recce trip-Wildlife trip report to the Canary Islands (Tenerife and Fuerteventura) March 30th – April 5th 2018

-It has been my second wildlife trip to the wonderful Canaries Islands, a great opportunity to visit other less-known places and to put together an itinerary we will run next year in late winter 2019.
+It has been my second wildlife trip to the wonderful Canaries Islands, a great opportunity to visit other less-known places and to put together an itinerary we will run next year in late winter.

-After a late flight from Valencia to Tenerife Sur Airport, Pau and Virginia head off with the rented car straight to the Rural Hotel in Güímar to rest and be ready for this new adventure!
+After a late flight from Valencia to Tenerife Sur Airport, we head off with the rented car to a Rural Hotel in Güímar.
+We are looking forward to start our wildlife adventure in the Canary islands!

 At dawn, we are soon woken up by the songs and calls of the numerous birds that live in the hotel’s orchards.
 Among the avocados, Atlantic Canaries build their nests and the endemic Canary Islands chiffchaffs sing and flick their wings displaying.
 After a nice breakfast, we are off to the Canary pine forest near the Orotava to look for some endemic forest birds.
 Soon, we bump into a distinctive local form of Common Chaffinch F. c. tintillon.
 We continue walking for 10-15 minutes to get away from the crowds who are enjoying barbecues, a popular pastime in Easter.
 Near a stream, we find two Tenerife (African) Blue Tit C. t. teneriffae, a Tenerife Kinglet and a Common darter dragonfly.